 The USA has more prisons, jails, and higher rates of incarceration than any other country in the world, despite boasting one of the best education systems.

-Shockingly, Studee have discovered nearly 75% of states in the US have more prisons or jails than they do colleges.
+Shockingly, Studee has discovered nearly 75% of states in the US have more prisons or jails than colleges in 2022.

-We analyzed the number of people who have a degree and compared it to the population of people incarcerated in each state.
+We analyzed the number of people with a degree and compared it to the population incarcerated in each state.
 We found a strong correlation between states who have a higher proportion of people educated to degree level or above with the states who have low rates of incarceration.

 The strong correlation of the data appears to suggest that if more colleges were built across the country, we could assume incarceration rates would drop, as the level of educated citizens rose.